Best Ocean-View Restaurants in LA

 Credit: Playa Provisions

-Just steps from the sand in Playa del Rey, Playa Provisions is where panoramic ocean views meet the culinary vision of Top Chef winner Brooke Williamson and co-owner Nick Roberts.
-This 7,000-square-foot coastal retreat packs four unique dining experiences under one roof—sunny breakfasts and laid-back lunches at King Beach cafĆ©, an intimate dinner of California coastal fare at Dockside, a pint of house-made ice cream from Small Batch and a hidden sip of whiskey at Grain.
+Playa Provisions is where panoramic ocean views meet the culinary vision of Top Chef winner Brooke Williamson and co-owner Nick Roberts.
+This 7,000-square-foot coastal retreat packs four unique dining experiences under one roof.
+Expect sunny breakfasts and laid-back lunches at King Beach café, an intimate dinner of California coastal fare at Dockside, house-made ice cream from Small Batch and a sip of whiskey at Grain.
 Inspired by the city’s classic country marts, each space flows seamlessly into the next, making spending the whole day here easy.
 Playa Provisions turns beachfront dining into a choose-your-own-adventure, from lobster rolls on the patio to late-night cocktails by the shore.

 Mar’sel